JohnLRBrock/definitely-not-facebook/README.md

 # What happened to The Dog Park?
 I had the idea of creating a social network that purportedly catored to dogs but decided that it would serve me better in it's originally intended form, a facebook clone.
-I still maintain would be a good joke (@ me if you want to help me make a legit one) but I'll slowly transition into a fully fleged facebook clone.
+I still maintain would be a good joke (@ me if you want to help me make a legit one) but I'll slowly transition into a fully fledged facebook clone.
 Any reference to dogs is for that reason.
 -----
 The world's first social network for dogs.
 The Dog Park is a facebook clone made for the Ruby on Rails final project at the Odin Project.